-Specifically, participants will develop deep content knowledge and skill enhancement while engaged in a supervised practicum implementing a research-based instructional strategy.
+Specifically, participants will develop deep content knowledge and specific procedures to teach the concepts presented in the Wilson Reading System Steps 1-6.
 Participants must master each step online before moving on to the next step.
 Each participant will acquire a sophisticated working knowledge of the sound-symbol system of English (phonology) and its structure (morphology) as well as the use of specific diagnostic methods in teaching reading and spelling.